h15200/notes/cs-terms.md

 - `runtime` describes software instructions that are executed WHILE your main program is running.
 Runtime code is not in the main program itself, but is needed for execution of the main program.
 - context is usually within programming languages. for example, a C runtime is library code that is needed to implement the features of C itself.
   - ex. node is a runtime of js. .js code can't be executed without node library code.

+## Platform

+- general term for a BIG piece of software that contains various smaller programs. a system that contains many programs
+- ex. an OS is a platform